 Your day of adventure begins as we leave from San Ignacio Town on an approximate 45-minute drive to our destination-the true heart of the Maya Mountains where ancient cities still lie hidden beneath the jungle.
 Deep within the Vaca Plateau forest reserve, secretly tucked away there lays a gateway to Xibalba.
 A portal to underworld, giving you access to a once very sacred, religious and ceremonial site.

-Start your jungle trek on a hilly terrain, an exercising hike in search of the famous gateway of Che Chem Ha cave as you find your way through the lush forest.
-Actun Che Chem Ha or Cave of the "Poisoned Water", is where very important ceremonies and agricultural offerings and rituals were performed by the Mayan Shamans.
+Start your jungle trek on hilly terrain, an exercising hike in search of the famous gateway of Che Chem Ha cave as you find your way through the lush forest.
+Che Chem Ha or Cave of the "Poisoned Water", is where very important ceremonies and agricultural offerings and rituals were performed by the Mayan Shamans.

-As you reach the mid-way point, we will encounter the largest formation (stalactites), which to the Maya were the roots of the tree of life that penetrated into the under-world, and its branches went high up into the heavens!
+As you reach the mid-way point, we will encounter the largest formation (stalactites), which to the Maya were the roots of the tree of life that penetrated into the underworld and its branches went high up into the heavens!
 The Ceiba tree.

-Departure: daily at 8:00 am
+Daily at 8:00 am

-Duration: ¾ day tour
+¾ of a day tour

 Hiking shoes and comfortable clothing